ABOUT

 He continues to self-publish his own personal comic books, including his sci-fi series Nero and his southern gothic horror tale Sunday’s Slave.

-Under various nom-de-plumes (for he has the death sentence on 12 systems), Luke also dabbles in experimental filmmaking, horrorcore rap and synthwave production.
+Under various monikers (for he has the death sentence on 12 systems), Luke also dabbles in experimental filmmaking, horrorcore rap and synthwave production.

-Feel free to drop him a mail here if you have any questions or just wanna say howdy… and if you dig his stuff, he’d always appreciate you buying a piece of art.
+Feel free to drop him a mail here, and if you dig his stuff, he’d always appreciate you buying a piece of art.

 He doesn’t usually talk about himself in the third-person.